AlvaroMatsuda/Cardio_Catch_Diseases/README.md

 And then I deployed the model to production through a Streamlit App that can be accessed by the specialist of the company and help them diagnose whether the patients

 # 8. Lessons Learned
 - There are several metrics to evaluate a binary classification model, each reports different information.
-In this project I learned about the confusion matrix and type I and type II errors , which are false positive (FP) and false negative (FN) respectively.
+In this project I learned about confusion matrix and type I and type II errors , which are false positive (FP) and false negative (FN) respectively.
 - With the confusion matrix we can calculate Accuracy, Precision and Recall.
   - Accuracy: Is the number of correct predictions made by the model.
 Or we could call it as the global rate of right predictions.
-  - Precision:
-  - Recall:
+  - Precision: Is the rate of true positive and total positive predicted by the model.
+This metric is good when False Positive impacts the business problem (e.g. spam detection, directed marketing, etc).
+In other words, of all positive predicted, how many is true.
+  - Recall: Is the rate of true positive and total real positive.
+In other words, of all real positive, how many the model predicted right.
+It is used mostly when False Negative impacts the business problem (e.g. disease detecting, fraudulent transactions, etc)

 # 9. Next Steps to Improve
+One thing that I could do is an experiment on discretizing continuous variables and see the impact on the models.